nehith01/vsdsquadron_internship/README.md

 <details>
-  <summary><b>Task4:</b> The Task is to classify the given instructions set into instruction types and find the 32-bit instruction code for each instruction</summary>
+  <summary><b>Task 4:</b> The Task is to classify the given instructions set into instruction types and find the 32-bit instruction code for each instruction</summary>
   <br>

   **RISC-V:**